pete-kufahl/java-tutorial/jaxb2/README.md

 # JAXB Tutorial
 This project contains packages that correspond to the lessons in the *Working with XML in Java Using JAXB 2* course on Pluralsight.
+Due to the differences between the JAXB dependencies over time, and the unavailability of the sample code a public repository, I completely replaced the implementation of the jaxb9, 10 and 11 demos while keeping the themes of the lessons.

 ## contents
 ### xml-example